Music in "Year of the Amphibian"

 After the first pair of tapes, Conrad puts on A Flock Of Seagulls + Count Basie:

 A Flock Of Seagulls: Listen (their second album, from May 1983 - on YouTube if you don't have Spotify):

 The Best of Basie: volume 2 (in overly-bright early-digital remixes) - volume 1 isn't there for some reason.
 I used to have cassette tapes of these and boy did I like some of those snappy tunes.

 Chapter 14 - Early June

 In the Alder House kitchen, top-40 songs play on repeat from the radio.
-I found an actual recording, with (Casey Casem!), of the Top 40 Countdown from June 16th, 1984.
-What a trip to hear it again), but later it was taken down, no doubt due to copyright.
+At one time I found an actual recording, with (Casey Casem!), of the Top 40 Countdown from June 16th, 1984 (and it was such a trip to hear it again), but later it was taken down, no doubt due to copyright.
 You can probably find those recordings somewhere.

 Every time Donna Summer's "She Works Hard For The Money!" comes on, the cooks tease Glenda.
 I had remembered this as an R&B hit, but listening to it now I hear how 80's it really sounds.
 Just listen to those syths!

 Chapter 18 - Late July